 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The provider had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-The policy had last been updated in August 2019.
 We saw evidence that staff had received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.